-- 6.2.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply. - 6.2.2 Where services or activities are provided separately by another body, either on or off school site, the governing body will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.
+- 6.3.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 6.2.2 Where services or activities are provided separately by another organization or individual, either on or off school site, the governing body will seek assurance that they appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the school on these matters where appropriate.

-This policy was ratified on
+This policy was ratified on 28 th September 2021

-and will be reviewed on
+and will be reviewed on Autumn 2022

 Signed by the Headteacher

 Chair of Governors

 Designated Safeguarding Lead